 You are not alone.
-According to the Bureau of Labor Statistics, between the ages of 18 and 40 the average person works 10.5 different jobs and experiences unemployment 4.9 times.
+According to the Bureau of Labor Statistics, between the ages of 18 and 52 the average person works 12.3 different jobs and will spend 22% of this time frame unemployed.
 At any one time, some two to five million people are out of work.
 That does not include individuals who work fewer hours or earn less for other reasons.

 It does not matter why your income dropped.
 It happened.
 Now you have to deal with it.
-There is little to be gained right now trying to figure out what went wrong, who was at fault, and what you might have done differently.
-Those are certainly important questions, and at some point you will want to give them some thought.
+Right now, little is gained by trying to figure out what went wrong, who was at fault, and what you might have done differently.
+Those are certainly important questions, and at some point, you will want to give them thought.
 But for now, your first priority is looking ahead and planning how you will weather the storm.

 Having a positive attitude makes a big difference.
 Positive thinking during hard times sets a good example for your children to follow when they encounter adversity.
 An attitude of gratitude is critical when interacting with others including helping agencies, potential employers, and creditors.
 Believing in yourself and your ability to handle whatever comes your way is half the battle.
 A positive outlook tends to draw people to you, and make them want to help.
 It is also more likely to lead to opportunities that can make a difference.